 Current Projects.
 Mindfulness with Mustangs is an online program that allows people to practice mindfulness and meditation with Mustangs through audio and video interactions.
 We are raising funds so that we can record and produce audio and video recordings with these amazing creatures.
 Please consider making a donation today so we can bring these incredible Mustangs into people’s living and work spaces to create harmony and peace.

-Past Projects.
-Tapestry has conducted many innovative programs that have explored the horse-human relationship.
 Recently, we provided the Horse Ibachakali Program in partnership with the WINGS Foundation of Denver, an organization that helps adult survivors of childhood sexual abuse.
-WINGS members learned about intellectual and experiential ways of knowing as they engaged in different activities with select horses.
+WINGS members learned about intellectual and experiential ways of knowing as they engaged in different activities with select horses and from within Indigenous worldview.
 They also learned how mindfulness could help them connect to the horses and be aware in the present moment.
-We look forward to again offering this program in the future as a way for people to reconnect to nature and learning about Indigenist ways of knowing and learning.
+We look forward to again offering this program in person in the near future as a way for people to reconnect to nature and learning about Indigenist ways of knowing and learning.

-Through the years, we have offered many other unique programs with horses and humans.
+Past Projects.
+Through the years, Tapestry has conducted many innovative programs that have explored how the horse connects us with the natural world and what this effect has on us.
 We have been able to study the impact of trail riding on the group meeting process, gentle and work with wild and rescue Mustangs, create and manage the Mustang Freedom Project (that integrated Mustangs into public education workshops for women) funded by actor and activist Pierce Brosnan and author Dean Koontz, and conduct extensive research on the horse-human relationship.